vectordotdev/vector/changelog.d/README.md

 Fragments for un-released changes are placed in the root of this directory during PRs.

-During a release when the changelog is generated, the fragments in the root of this directory are moved into a new directory with the name of the release (e.g. '0.42.0').
+During a release when the changelog is generated, the fragments in the root of this directory are organized into the [releases directory](../website/cue/reference/releases) with the name of the release (e.g. '0.42.0.cue').

 ### Pull Requests